pawancogo/luxe-threads-backend/docs-md/manual-testing/be/01_Login_Authentication.md

 ---

-## Test Case 1.23: Password Reset - Set New Password
+## Test Case 1.23: Password Reset - Set New Password => Tested by Pawan

 **Prerequisites**:
 - On password reset page with valid token